chuckWu1989/model-decorator/README.md

 }
 ```

-* It should be noticed that `transform-decorators-legacy` must behind the `transform-class-properties`
+* It should be noticed that `transform-decorators-legacy` must ahead of `transform-class-properties`

 ## Documentation